DaisukeDaisuke/AwaitFormOptions/README.md

 				options: [
 					new HPFormOptions($player),
 				],
-				neverRejects: true, // If true, the awaitFormOption propagates the AwaitFormException to the generator.
+				neverRejects: false, // If false, the awaitFormOption propagates the AwaitFormException to the generator.
 			    throwExceptionInCaller: true, // If true, awaitFormOption will throw an exception on the caller );
 			$player->sendMessage("Completed!
 Total: " . count($results));